Skip to Content

 He was born and raised in South India, near Chennai, and studied at the University of Madras and the Indian Institute of Science before attending Purdue University in Indiana, which was then building an international reputation for a branch of machine learning known as statistical pattern recognition.

 Chellapa’s book, Can We Trust AI ?, was published by the Johns Hopkins University Press in 2022.
 Chellappa is the 2020 recipient of the Jack S. Kilby Signal Processing Medal for his contributions to image and video processing, particularly face recognition.
 This is one of the top honors from the Institute of Electrical and Electronics Engineers (IEEE), where Chellappa is a life fellow and previously served as editor-in-chief of journals.
 Among many other honors, Chellappa has also won technical achievement awards from the IEEE Computer Society and the IEEE Signal Processing Society; the latter also awarded him with its highest honor, the Society Award.
+In 2023, he was inducted into the National Academy of Engineering, the highest honor accorded to an engineer..

 He earned his doctorate in electrical engineering there, studying under mentors including Keinosuke Fukunaga, R.L.
-Kayshyap, and King Sun-Fu.
+Kashyap, and King Sun-Fu.
 (Some three decades later, Chellappa won the esteemed award named for Sun-Fu, from the International Association of Pattern Recognition.)
 His interest in biomedical engineering dates back to these years when he designed a cardiac pacemaker as his capstone project.

 During his doctoral studies, he also conducted research at the University of Maryland (UMD) with Azriel Rosenfeld, one of the founding fathers of computer vision.
 The mentorship launched his career in this field, which trains computers to identify, classify, and understand digital images.
 Chellappa later joined UMD as a professor in 1991, after 10 years at the University of Southern California.